maproulette/docs/README.md

 Documentation site for MapRoulette.org

 If you would like to contribute to this documentation, thank you!
+* If you want to fix a typo, update something that's out-of-date, or add a page or section on a new topic, please feel free to open a PR.
+Though if you want to add a new page or make large changes to existing content, you should probably open an issue first to gather feedback on your proposed changes.
+* If you'd like to help translate existing documentation into other languages, have a look at our [guide on how to contribute translations](http://learn.maproulette.org/en-us/documentation/translate-docs/).
-* If you have a video or article we should link to, feel free to open an issue and we will look at the best way to include it in learn.maproulette.org.
+* If you have a video or article we should link to, feel free to open an issue and we will look at the best way to include it.
-* If you want to write or translate documentation, please get in touch at maproulette@maproulette.org.

 ## Technical Details